tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

   already, and if not, download it.
 - Then read the data and compute some result (time-consuming).
 - Then create a file named something.csv as output.
--

-### Figure files
+### Code to make figures

-These code files compute some figure based on the intermediate data files.
+These code files make figures based on the intermediate data files.
 It is important to separate these two steps, so that visual properties in the figures can be quickly modified, without having to re-compute the results (time-consuming).